marko-js/cli/README.md

 ### test

-Used to run unit tests for UI components.
+Used to run unit tests for UI components. `marko test` supports glob patterns for locating and running test files.
 See [Component Testing](#ComponentTesting) below for more details on how to write unit tests for UI components.

 Usage: